raviweb3/DecentralizedNFTMarket/README.md

 Whitelist access should be given to the first 10 users for free who want to get in.
 There should be a website where people can go and enter into the whitelist.

+Push Changes to Git Repo
+git commit -m "Blockchain is deploy and webapp is setup" git push -u origin main